-7 CUMULATIVE IMPACT ASSESSMENT
+CUMULATIVE IMPACT ASSESSMENT

 - 7.1 For the purposes of this document 'cumulative impact' means the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
-Cumulative impact is a proper matter for the Licensing Authority to consider in developing its licensing policy.
-This should not be confused with 'need' which concerns the commercial demand for another particular type of premises.
-The Government's guidance states that 'need' is not a matter for the Licensing Authority but is a matter for the Planning Authority and the free market. - 7.2 The Licensing Authority adopted a special policy regarding cumulative impact in November 2005 at the commencement of the Licensing Act 2003 where it considered that a significant concentration of licensed premises would have an impact on the licensing objectives and granting of further licences in that area would add to this impact.
+Cumulative impact is a proper matter for the Council to consider in developing its licensing policy.
+This should not be confused with 'need', which concerns the commercial demand for another particular type of premises.
+Government guidance states that 'need' is not a matter for the Licensing Authority but is a matter for the Planning Authority and the free market. - 7.2 The Licensing Authority has not been presented with sufficient evidence to consider any area within the District to currently have a particular concentration of licensed premises causing a cumulative impact on one or more of the licensing objectives.
+The Licensing Authority will keep this matter under review and accordingly reserves the right, should the need arise, to introduce a special policy concerning cumulative impact during the life of this statement of licensing policy. - 7.3 The absence of a special policy does not prevent any responsible authority or any other party from making representations on a new application for the grant of a licence on the grounds that the premises will give rise to a negative cumulative impact on one or more of the licensing objectives.
+The Act allows for such consideration but the individual merits of each application must always be considered.